Delayed Diagnosis of Skin Cancer Lawyers in Pittsburgh, PA

 If you’ve suffered an injury due to a delayed diagnosis of your melanoma skin cancer, you may be entitled — pursuant to Pennsylvania law — to recover compensation for your various injuries.
 However, delayed diagnosis and other medical malpractice claims are not usually straightforward or simple to litigate.
 A delayed diagnosis melanoma case often requires the assistance of an experienced medical malpractice attorney who is familiar with such claims.

 Jason Matzus is a Pittsburgh delayed diagnosis attorney with more than two decades of experience and insight into handling medical malpractice claims, including those involving negligence in the diagnosis of melanoma skin cancer.
 With the aid of medical experts (who provide investigative and analytical support), Attorney Matzus will assess your claims and advocate aggressively on your behalf.
-For a free consultation with one of the Pittsburgh delayed diagnosis attorneys at Matzus Law, call (412) 330-1006 or fill out our online contact form.
+For a free consultation with one of the Pittsburgh delayed diagnosis attorneys at Matzus Law LLC, call (412) 330-1006 or fill out our online contact form.